microsoft/DUCK/README.md

 bower install
 ```

 Finally, run `npm start` to run Gulp.
-Your finished site will be created in a folder called `dist`, viewable at this URL:
+Your finished site will be viewable at:

 ```
 http://localhost:8000